gboeing/osmnx/README.md

   - `all` - download all non-private OSM streets and paths
   - `all_private` - download all OSM streets and paths, including private-access ones

-Or you can define your own fine-tuned network type using OSMnx's `infrastructure` parameter (to get railways, powerlines, canals, or other networked infrastructure types) or `custom_filter` parameter (to get only highways, or only walkable + bikeable routes, etc).
-For an in-depth demonstration of creating street networks, see [this notebook](https://github.com/gboeing/osmnx-examples/blob/master/notebooks/03-example-osm-place-network.ipynb).
+Or you can define your own fine-tuned network type using OSMnx's `custom_filter` parameter (to get just highways, or railways, canals, etc).
+For an in-depth demonstration of creating street networks, see [this notebook](https://github.com/gboeing/osmnx-examples/blob/master/notebooks/03-graph-place-queries.ipynb).